linnanwang/AlphaX-NASBench101/README.md

 MAX_NODES     = 6 #inclusive
 MAX_EDGES     = 9 #inclusive
 ```
 - Also lines from 74-80 in net_training.py defines the search target.
 The search stops once it hits the target.
-The target consists of two parts, the adjacent matrix and the node list.
+The target consists of two parts, the adjacent matrix, and the node list.
 Please change it to a different target after you changing the maximal nodes.
 ```python
 # 6 nodes
 t_adj_mat  = [[0, 1, 1, 1, 1, 1],